thanhqtran/tohoku_bootcamp/spring2024/timeseries_r/readme.md

 # Requirements
 Bring your laptop with you every time when you come to class.<br>
-Printed class materials will be assigned after signing at the beginning of each class.
+Printed class materials will be assigned after signing on my name sheet at the beginning of each class.

 # Instructors